alexandermainz/MicroWebClient1/README.md

-# MicroWebClient1
+# WebClient1
-A minimal Web-Client-Application to call the via AAD B2C authentication secured "WeatherForecast" API
+A minimal Web-Client-Application to call a secured "WeatherForecast" sample API.

+for Windows Developer 10.2020